Syslifters/reptor/docs/writing-plugins/tools.md

 <!--{% endnoemptylines %}-->
 ```

-You can now copy this template and add an additional template to get a markdown list instead of a table.
+You can now copy this template and add an additional template to create a list instead of a table.
 Let's create `xss-list.md`:

 ```md
 **XSS targets**